mvysny/karibu-testing/CONTRIBUTING.md

 2. Commit with the commit message of simply being the version being released, e.g. "1.2.13"
 3. git tag the commit with the same tag name as the commit message above, e.g. `1.2.13`
 4. `git push`, `git push --tags`
-5. Run `./gradlew clean build publish`; if releasing Karibu 2.0.0+ make sure you're building+releasing with Java JDK 17+
+5. Run `./gradlew clean build publish`; if releasing Karibu 2.0.0+ make sure you're building+releasing with Java JDK 17+; if releasing Karibu 1.x make sure you're building+releasing with Java 11 (not 17).
 6. Continue to the [OSSRH Nexus](https://oss.sonatype.org/#stagingRepositories) and follow the [release procedure](https://central.sonatype.org/pages/releasing-the-deployment.html).
 7. Add the `-SNAPSHOT` back to the `version=` while increasing the version to something which will be released in the future, e.g. 1.2.14, then commit with the commit message "1.2.14-SNAPSHOT" and push.